aosabook/500lines/dagoba/chapter.md

 There are a couple of tradeoffs with this approach: one is that spacial performance becomes more difficult to reason about, because of the potentially vast thunk graphs that can be created.
 Another is that our program is now expressed as a single thunk, and we can't do much with it at that point.

 This second point isn't usually an issue, because of the phase separation between when our compiler runs its optimizations and when all the thunking occurs during runtime.
-But in our case we don't have that advantage: because we're using method chaining to implement a fluent interface* if we also thunks to get our laziness we would have to thunk each new method as it is called, which means by the time we get to ```run()``` we have only a single thunk as our input, and no way to optimize our query.
+But in our case we don't have that advantage: because we're using method chaining to implement a fluent interface* if we also use thunks to get our laziness we would have to thunk each new method as it is called, which means by the time we get to ```run()``` we have only a single thunk as our input, and no way to optimize our query.

 [footnote on interface: Method chaining lets us write ```g.v('Thor').in().out().run()``` instead of ```var query = g.query(); query.add('vertex', 'Thor'); query.add('in'); query.add('out'); query.run()```]